 History of the Mazamorra de Calabaza

-Origins of the Mazamorra of Calabaza
+Origins of the Mazamorra de Calabaza

 As with other sweets, the mazamorra de calabaza was initially prepared only by nuns in convents and monasteries.
 Over time, its preparation and consumption spread until it became a widely accepted and popular dessert.